LuisTorres262/Active-Directory-Lab/README.md

 <img src="https://i.imgur.com/18TH1ft.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In Active Directory Users and Computers, create two Organizational Units named "_EMPLOYEES" and "_ADMINS".
 Create a new employee named “Jane Doe” and add them to the "Domain Admins" security group.
 Log out of DC-1 and log back in as "Jane Doe".
 Log into Client-1 as "Jane Doe and open system properties.
-Next click "Remote Desktop" and allow “domain users” access to remote desktop.
+Next click "Remote Desktop" and allow “domain users” access to the remote desktop.
 You can now log into Client-1 as a non-administrative user.
 </p>
 <br />